DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

           );
       })();

 #.
-Optional, add and register flexform.
+Optional, add and register FlexForm.

    Registration is happening in TCA, see above example, line 27-35.

-   The flexform itself can be like the following :file:`Configuration/FlexForms/ContentElements/RecentNews.xml`.:
+   The FlexForm itself can be like the following :file:`Configuration/FlexForms/ContentElements/RecentNews.xml`.:

    .. code-block:: xml